Exercise and Nutrition Sciences

 Organizational and administrative efficiency in implementing sports programs (event management, budgeting, public relations); objective and effective procedures for evaluation/selection of personnel; periodic program reviews.
 (Formerly 5550:601)

-Coaching education principles related to motor development and motor skill learning.
-Focus on effective practices for learning and advanced skills teaching for coaches.
+Coaching education principles related to the application of motor behavior and motor skill learning in sport.
+Focus is on effective practices for learning, coaching and evaluating skills in sport at all levels of development.
 (Formerly 5550:602)

-SPRT:603 Tactics & Strategies in the Science of Coaching (3 Credits)
+SPRT 603 Tactics & Strategies in the Science of Coaching (3 Units)

 Course focuses on coaching and teaching the skills, tactics, and strategies in individual and team sports.
 (Formerly 5550:603)

-SPRT:604 Current Issues in Sport and Physical Education (3 Credits)
+SPRT 604 Current Issues in Sport and Coaching (3 Units)